kevquiel15/openfoam_simulations/README.md

 # openfoam_simulations
-You can get access to  some of my simulations in this repository
+You can get access to  some of my OpenFOAM simulations in this repository